neco-/ChatterVim/README.md

 Chatter client for Vim.

 first, you need to authorize ChatterVim to access chatter resources.
-1. access an URL shown by ChatterVim.
+1. access an URL shown by ChatterVim in your browser.
 2. login chatter site and allow ChatterVim to access.
 3. after allowing, copy a redirected URL in address bar of you browser and paste to ChatterVim.